 In other words, there may be several subjects with different types of cognition and fundamentally different languages having their own theories which are in principle untranslatable to each other’s language.
 Such subject-dependent theories can hardly be called objective.

 It may well happen that our theories aren’t objective in any sense, but can we be at least sure that the method we use works at least for us, humans?
 There’s an interesting vicious cycle of physics and mathematics: we use physical experiments in order to verify that mathematical theories we have created correspond to the real world, but we use a purely mathematical theory to eventually decide whether this indeed is the case—statistics!

 Say, you have finished an experiment verifying a very abstract theory in particle physics.
-Let’s ignore that the data you get are dependent on interpretation (we have already discussed that).
 You statistically process the data and then say that, with a certain likelihood, the experiment falsifies the theory.
 As people repeat the experiment, the likelihood that the theory is wrong approaches 100%.
 But what if the mathematical theory you used to process the data, i.e. statistics, is itself wrong?

-So it seems that we cannot really be sure about objectives or even (in)correctness of scientific theories.
-But we can be at least sure about “inner correctness” of mathematical theories, because we prove theorems, and proofs are correct or incorrect whether we believe in them or not, right?
+So it seems that we cannot really be sure about objectiveness or even (in)correctness of scientific theories.
+But we can be at least sure about “inner correctness” of mathematical theories?
+We prove theorems, and proofs are correct or incorrect whether we believe in them or not, right?
 Well, not really.